Rockies vs. Marlins Player Props Betting Odds

 Diaz Stats

-- Elias Diaz has put up 45 hits with nine doubles, four home runs and 13 walks.
-He has driven in 24 runs with one stolen base.
+- Elias Diaz has 10 doubles, four home runs, 13 walks and 24 RBI (48 total hits).
+He has stolen one base.

 Diaz Recent Games